 Whilst compression socks help with blood circulation thermal socks are designed to keep your feet warm even when the weather is cold.

 These thermal socks are designed for extreme cold and have a warm lining that insulates your feet.
-Even though these socks can be used outdoors which is great if you need to spend time outside there is no reason why you can wear them inside.
-This particular brand is designed for temperatures up to -25 deg c.
+Even though these thick socks can be used outdoors which is great if you need to spend time outside there is no reason why you can wear them inside.
+This particular brand is designed for temperatures up to -35 deg c.

 Feet Always Cold?
 Wear Slippers